 Lanosterol was first evaluated by studying two children with a rare inherited condition, causing cataracts to develop at an early age.
 Both children shared a genetic mutation that caused lanosterol production to be blocked.
 Scientists presumed that lanosterol might keep the human lens clear by stopping the breakdown and clumping of the normally clear crystalline proteins in the lens.

 Moving from cell-based studies to animal studies, the scientists found that lanosterol drops reduced lens fibre clumping and improved lens clarity.
 In animals, lanosterol was shown to shrink the cataracts and improve transparency of the lens.

 Human studies have not been as promising as animal studies carried out.
 The compound that seemed useful on preliminary animal studies failed to make a big difference in humans.
 Much more work is required to develop drops to treat cataracts and to know if these drops are safe and/or effective for humans.
 It is uncertain if drops can improve vision to the same extent as cataract surgery.

-For now, in 2019, the standard of care remains surgical removal of cataracts.
+The standard of care remains surgical removal of cataracts.
 Cataract surgery is safe, straightforward and generally relatively comfortable; and generally results in pleasing improvements in vision.
 Perhaps in the decades to come, eye drops might be used in conjunction with, or even replace cataract surgery in some populations.